 - joint pain

 Who Mavyret is prescribed for

-Mavyret is approved to treat certain forms of hepatitis C in some adults and children.
-The children must be at least age 12 years or weigh at about 99 pounds (lb), which is 45 kilograms (kg).
+Mavyret is approved to treat certain forms of hepatitis C in some adults and children ages 3 years and older.

 Both adults and children must have hepatitis C genotype 1 to 6.
 They must also have either mild cirrhosis or not have cirrhosis at all.
 Mild cirrhosis may also be known as compensated cirrhosis.